nus-cs2103-AY2122S1/ip/README.md

   ![App screenshot](docs/Ui-2.png)

 ## Features
-### 1. **Responsive UI built with JavaFX**
+### 1. **Customizable UI built with JavaFX**

-Augury supports screens of various sizes!
-Switch between your favourite themes within the app!
+Augury is fully responsive, supporting fullscreen and windows of various sizes!
+Love customization?
+Switch between your favourite colour themes within the app!

 This was my first time working on JavaFX, and I sought to create the best UI I could.
 Overall, it was a great learning experience.